MongoDB command

 To perform data aggregation, you can use the aggregate

-In this example, the aggregation pipeline consists of multiple stages: $match
+In this example, the aggregation pipeline consists of several stages:

 to filter documents based on the age